 Must die unheard in

 The King in Yellow is a rather surreal collection of short stories by Robert W. Chambers published in 1895.
 The stories are scattered all over the map between horror and romance, but all generally have ties to France as a setting, the later ones moving more and more into romance and increasingly starring artists.
 A common thread is a fictional play also called The King in Yellow, the reading of which either drives people mad or leads them to a dark fate.

-Due to the publishing date, it's in the public domain in most countries and readable online.H.P.
-Lovecraft
+Due to the publishing date, it's in the public domain in most countries and readable online.

-This work contains examples of:
+This work provides examples of:

-- All First Person Narrators Write Like Novelists: Taken to a rather odd extreme when it turns out that the narrator of The Yellow Sign has been fatally wounded and is writing his account as he is dying.
+- All First-Person Narrators Write Like Novelists: Taken to a rather odd extreme when it turns out that the narrator of The Yellow Sign has been fatally wounded and is writing his account as he is dying.

-- Bilingual Bonus: There's a lot of untranslated French
+- Bilingual Bonus: There's a lot of untranslated French.

 - Brown Note: The eponymous fictional play.
 Don't read it!
 Also the Yellow Sign, which seems to leave the viewer susceptible to some kind of mind control if they've already read The King in Yellow.

-- Eldritch Location: The lost city of Carcosa, located somewhere in the Hyades, "where black stars hang in the heavens; where the shadows of men's thoughts lengthen in the afternoon, when the twin suns sink into the lake of Hali..."
+- Eldritch Location: The lost city of Carcosa, "where black stars hang in the heavens; where the shadows of men's thoughts lengthen in the afternoon, when the twin suns sink into the lake of Hali..."

 - Humanoid Abomination: This is one of the texts Lovecraft was inspired by, after all.
 Notably, the King In Yellow himself is (seemingly) absent from the actual book, but he is the one that made the play named after him.
 Book covers (and many depictions, before and after the internet arrived) generally depict him as a humanish being wearing bright yellow robes.

-- Mad God: The King in Yellow him/her/itself or as an inversion by making everyone crazy via the play.
+- Mad God: The King in Yellow him/her/itself, or as an inversion by making everyone crazy via the play.

 - Masquerade Ball: "The Mask": Implied to occur in the play.
 "I wear no mask."